 Financial Support for Car Accident Injuries from Daylight Saving Time

-If you’re pursuing a legal claim, being in a car accident during the daylight saving time transition can lead to financial difficulties.
+If youโre pursuing a legal claim, being in a car accident during the daylight saving time transition can lead to financial difficulties.
 USClaims provides pre-settlement funding to help you manage expenses while your case is pending.
-If you qualify, we buy a portion of the anticipated settlement, providing you with cash immediately.
+If you qualify, we buy a portion of the anticipated settlement, providing you with cash immediately, a process known as car accident settlement funding.
+Learn how the car accident settlement process works so you know what to expect from start to finish.

 USClaims only gets paid if you win your case or reach a settlement so you can focus on recovery without the added stress of financial burdens.
 Our support can help you cover medical bills, living expenses, and other costs while you await resolution.